 Graffiti removal activities and resources will only be funded as part of broader graffiti prevention efforts.
 Budget for graffiti removal activities and resources must not exceed $10,000 or one-third of total grant funds (whichever is the lower).

-Financial co-contributions are not mandatory but are encouraged and will be considered to assess whether the project represents value for money, particularly when project activities benefit commercial premises.
+Financial co-contributions are not mandatory but are encouraged and will be considered when assessing whether the project represents value for money, particularly when project activities benefit commercial premises.

-For further information, visit the Department of Justice and Regulation Community Crime Prevention website at crimeprevention.vic.gov.au
+For further information, visit the Department of Justice and Community Safety Community Crime Prevention website at: crimeprevention.vic.gov.au

 The objectives of the Graffiti Prevention Grants are to:

 • support councils to develop comprehensive graffiti management strategies

 • encourage and support councils and communities to identify and deliver comprehensive graffiti prevention and removal activities in local areas

 • increase community confidence in the safety and security of public places

 • assist councils and communities to improve the visual amenity of neighbourhoods through the prevention and removal of graffiti

 • promote widespread engagement in community crime prevention initiatives across Victoria.